XHMSN-FM

-XHMSN-FM is a radio station in Cadereyta, Nuevo León, serving Monterrey.
+XHMSN-FM is a radio station in Cadereyta, Nuevo León, Mexico, serving Monterrey.
 Broadcasting on 96.5 FM, XHMSN is owned by Grupo Mass Comunicaciones and carries a news/talk format known as Dominio FM.

 History

 The concession history for XHMSN begins in Montemorelos, where the Gámez family founded XERN-AM Radio Naranjera in 1964.
-Thirty years later, Jorge Álvaro Gámez González received a concession for a second station there, XHMSN-FM 100.1.
-In its final years in Montemorelos it carried the Ke Buena name and a grupera format.
+Thirty years later, Jorge Álvaro Gámez González received a concession for a second station there.
+In 2000, the station broadcast franchised Regional Mexican formats La Mejor and later Ke Buena beginning in 2005.

-In 2012, Grupo Mass Communications applied to move XHMSN into the Monterrey metropolitan area on 96.5 with a major power increase to 100 kW.
-With the move to a transmitter in Cadereyta, XHMSN changed to the Dominio FM news/talk format.
+On January 16, 2012, the station moved from Montemorelos on 100.1 MHz to Cadereyta on 96.5 MHz, with a power increase to 100 kW.
+This made it a move-in into the Monterrey area.
+That April, the station adopted its present news/talk format.